 If you make it for 10 years, you can collect a Social Security benefit based on up to half of your ex’s earnings or on the basis of your own earnings — whichever is higher.
 This is particularly important if one parent stayed home with the kids while the other worked.

-And we have another dirty little secret for you.
 If you haven’t remarried, chances are your ex-spouse is worth more to you dead than alive — especially if he or she was a high earner.
 Once an ex-spouse passes away, you’ll be treated just like a widow or widower.
 If you are at least 60, you’ll be able to collect your late-spouse’s benefit and allow your own benefit to grow unclaimed until you reach age 70, when you can switch if your own benefit is higher.